 Bitdefender Antivirus for Mac is one of the most accurate virus protection suites for Apple devices out there, built on a sterling antivirus engine that is consistently rated among the top performers by independent testing labs - and it boasts fast scan times, too.

-Bitdefender Antivirus for Mac also offers an adware blocker, and is a good performer when it comes to scanning and picking up on Windows PC malware.
-That helps defend against the possibility of you transmitting a Windows virus to your friends or family who might have Windows 10 PCs.
+Bitdefender Antivirus for Mac also offers an adware blocker and performs well when it comes to scanning and detecting Windows PC malware.
+Why is that useful?
+Well, it'll help defend against the possibility of you transmitting a Windows virus to any friends or family using a Windows 10 PC.

 If you’re concerned about viruses and the other nastiness floating around on the internet, Bitdefender Antivirus for Mac is the best software for Macs.
-Finally, note that as well as this standalone Mac antivirus, you can also get protection for your Mac as part of Bitdefender Total Security, the firm’s flagship security suite (which covers Macs, Android, and iOS devices, plus Windows PCs—up to 10 devices in total).
+Note that even though this is a standalone Mac antivirus, you can also get protection for your Mac as part of Bitdefender Total Security, the firm’s flagship security suite (which covers Macs, Android, and iOS devices, plus Windows PCs—up to 10 devices in total).

-Intego is a veteran antivirus provider which has been defending Macs for well over two decades now, so if there's any software maker that knows what kind of security Apple machines need, it's this company.
+Intego is a veteran antivirus provider which has been defending Macs for well over two decades now.
+So, if there's any software provider that knows exactly what kind of security Apple machines need, it's Intego.

 Mac Internet Security X9 provides good antivirus protection against the latest threats.
-The independent testing labs have generally rated it highly in the past (although it isn’t always covered at AV-Test, but in the last roundup where Intego did feature, namely June 2021, it received full marks).
-Scans are reasonably swift, too, plus you get strong protection against Windows malware.
+The independent testing labs have generally rated it highly in the past (although it isn’t always covered at AV-Test, but in the last roundup where Intego did feature, it received full marks).
+I found that scans are pretty quick, which is always nice, and strong protection against Windows malware is another handy benefit.

 Outside of that robust core malware defense, Internet Security X9 boasts an intelligent firewall with anti-spyware countermeasures with the latter keeping a close watch on outgoing internet traffic.
 In addition, Intego helps shore up privacy levels by defending against third-party apps attempting to hoover up your data.
 On top of all that, Mac Internet Security X9 offers a neat interface, and it’s nicely user-friendly.

-Of course, Intego does offer a lengthy 30-day free trial, so you can take Mac Internet Security X9 for a good spin to see if it meets your personal approval.
-Finally, note that there’s also a full Intego Mac Premium Bundle X9 which consists of Internet Security X9 plus a whole host of extras, including backup, performance optimization and parental control features.
+Of course, Intego does offer a lengthy 30-day free trial, so you can take Mac Internet Security X9 for a test drive to see if it meets your personal approval.
+Finally, note that there’s also a full Intego Mac Premium Bundle X9 which consists of Internet Security X9 plus a whole host of extras, including backup, performance optimization, and parental control features.

 Norton is another well-respected brand in the antivirus world and provides excellent malware detection for Mac computers.
 Indeed, Norton 360 Deluxe, the brand's best choice for multi-device users, delivers protection for Macs, Windows PCs, or mobile devices – up to five of them per license.
 So, if you’ve got plenty of Macs or MacBooks to cover, or perhaps a Windows laptop as well, and of course your smartphone, Norton will have your back across all bases.

-You get quite the helping of features here, including impressive antivirus protection, anti-ransomware, a smart firewall, and some neat extras like a password manager, dark web monitoring (in certain regions), alongside a significant bonus in the form of Norton Secure VPN (with unlimited access) to help maintain better security and privacy when online.
+You get quite the helping of features here, including impressive antivirus protection, anti-ransomware, a smart firewall, and some neat extras like a password manager (although you want to use the best password manager instead) and dark web monitoring (in certain regions), alongside a significant bonus in the form of Norton Secure VPN (with unlimited access) to help maintain better security and privacy when online.